mrsbefort/mrsbefort/README.md

-- 👋 Hi, I’m @mrsbefort
+- 👋 Hi,

-- 👀 I’m interested in looking younger, tone, skinnier.
-- 🌱 I’m currently learning code.
-- 💞️ I’m looking to collaborate on job placement.
-- 📫 How to reach me mrsbefort@gmail.com
+My name is Gabrielle Befort

+I'm currently learning Full Stack Web Development Bootcamp at University of North Carolina Chapel Hill!

+You can reach me at mrsbefort@gmail.com, or check out my profile which has all my socials! https://mrsbefort.github.io/Looking-for-a-Developer/

 <!---
 mrsbefort/mrsbefort is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.